-Current Event Assignment: Each student must select one news article, or several news articles covering one event, that he or she finds relevant to one of the topics covered during the course of this semester.

-Google Earth Assignment: Students will complete three assignments using the program Google Earth, which is available for download free of charge.
+Current Events: Each student must select one news article, or several news articles covering one event, that he or she finds relevant to one of the topics covered during the course of this semester.
+The current event assignment is part of Module 6.
+Google Earth Assignments: Students will complete three assignments using the program Google Earth, which is available for download free of charge.